scivision/fortran-filesystem/API.md

 ---

-Is "path" a file or directory (or a symbolic link to existing file or directory):
+Is "path" a file or directory (or a symbolic link to existing file or directory).
+Like Python pathlib.Path.exists(), even if the path does not have read permission, it still may exist.

 ```fortran
 p%exists()